This page contains affiliate links, which means we may receive compensation if you complete a form.

 - No need to input name, address, or zip code

 - No phone calls from agents

-Click here to complete a second online form for an exact quote from an agent licensed in your state.
+Click here to complete a second online form (Affiliate Link) for an exact quote from an agent licensed in your state.

 Get an instant online cost quote estimate for 10-year term life insurance without entering your personal information into the calculator.
 You will find that a 10-year policy has the most affordable initial premiums.
 However, this does not mean that it is the lowest cost option over a longer period.

 Keep in mind what happens to rates once the 10-year term expires.
 People with expiring coverage make choices that often hinge on their health and/or other circumstances.

 - Allow the coverage to lapse because the need for a death benefit has gone away

 - Start a new 10-year term policy after showing evidence of continued good health

 - Continue paying sharply higher premiums on the existing policy because of poor health

 Constantly starting new 10-year policies is most affordable when you remain healthy.
 However, the opposite is true if your health deteriorates and you cannot qualify for brand new coverage.